VanOvermeire/pop3-mail-client/README.md

 ## TODO

 - convenience methods, like last mail, last x mail ids
-- error to combine all errors
+- move everything from lib.rs to separate files and re-export